bcgov/sso-keycloak-backstage/Creating-a-Role.md

-You've asked and we've listened, our latest **MVP** has the ability for you to create roles for your SSO integration.
+You've asked and we've listened, we've created the ability for you to create roles for your SSO integration.

 [View a quick video of how to create Roles](https://user-images.githubusercontent.com/56739669/167518486-89f03e3c-f7e4-4788-89d8-25729e107406.mp4), or continue reading the instructions below.